abhiraj75/OJT_Project/README.md

 * **Vanilla JavaScript:** Handles the game loop, collision detection, and score logic.
 No external libraries were used.

 ## What We Learned
-Working on this together gave us a better understanding of how the browser rendering loop works and how to manage state in a shared codebase.
+Working on this gave us a better understanding of how the browser rendering loop works and how to manage state in a shared codebase.

 One specific challenge we solved was the **Collision Detection**.
 Since the player and enemies are HTML divs, we wrote a function using `getBoundingClientRect()` to calculate if their positions overlap at any given frame.